Barrackpore Government High School: The beginning

-The school was set up to teach English to the impoverished children of the local Bengali neighborhoods.
+The school was set up to teach English language to the impoverished children of the local Bengali neighborhoods.
 The school started with a handful of local boys.
 The earl was so enthusiastic that he used to distribute pens, books, papers for free amongst the enrolled pupils.
 He arranged a stipend for the advanced students who are able to teach the beginners so that economically backward families would be encouraged to send their children to the school.
 Caste discrimination had no place in Lord Auckland's school where all the boys had to study together irrespective of their caste and creed — which was exceptional considering the time.

 Lord Auckland hired teachers from Calcutta and across Bengal at his own expense to give education of the finest quality.
 Among them, Rashik Lal Sen was also the first head master.
 The school started at the southeast corner of the erstwhile Barrackpore Park (now famous as Latbagan).